bradh/govready-q/docs/source/configure_db.md

 # Setting up a Database for Production Workloads

-The preferred production database for Q is PostgreSQL, but MySQL/MariaDB is also supported.
+The preferred production database for Q is PostgreSQL (9.4+), but MySQL/MariaDB is also supported.

 SQLite is supported in development environments, but not recommended for production use.